Who Would Win

 "Who Would Win" is the twenty-first episode of the fourth season of the American animated television series Adventure Time.
 The episode was written and storyboarded by Ako Castuera and Jesse Moynihan, from a story by Patrick McHale, Kent Osborne, and Pendleton Ward.
 It originally aired on Cartoon Network on September 3, 2012.

 The series follows the adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (voiced by John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
 In this episode, Finn and Jake challenge a monster named The Farm to fight, but they end up battling each other.
 Eventually, they repair their friendship and win the fight.

-The episode, which guest stars Tom Gammill as The Farm and Matthew Broderick as the Dream Warrior, addresses several different themes, including whether Finn could conceivably hold his own against his more overpower brother, and perhaps more abstractly, whether willpower can overcome physical limitations.
+The episode, which guest stars Tom Gammill as The Farm and Matthew Broderick as the Dream Warrior, addresses several different themes, including whether Finn could conceivably hold his own against his physically stronger brother, and perhaps more abstractly, whether willpower can overcome physical limitations.
 The episode was met with mostly positive critical reviews.

 Plot

 While exploring a desert wasteland, Finn and Jake encounter a large creature that calls itself The Farm; it is challenging various contenders to best it in combat, but none are able to do so.
 Both Finn and Jake decide that they want to beat The Farm, so they start training.
 However, Jake loses interest quickly and reverts to playing Kompy's Kastle, his favorite video game.
 This angers Finn so much that he breaks the game, which throws Jake into a fit of rage.

 The two proceed to fight one another in an increasingly violent way, until both are unfit to fight The Farm; despite this, they both challenge the creature anyway, who promptly defeats them and knocks them unconscious.
-However, while knocked out, both Finn and Jake are visited by a mysterious Dream Warrior (voiced by Matthew Broderick), who gives them the advice that they need—albeit in the form riddles—to defeat The Farm; he tells them to use cheap fighting moves to obscure the creatures vision, pull down his pants, and bite his buttocks.
+However, while knocked out, both Finn and Jake are visited by a mysterious Dream Warrior (voiced by Matthew Broderick), who gives them the advice that they need—albeit in the form of riddles—to defeat The Farm; he tells them to use cheap fighting moves to obscure the creatures vision, pull down his pants, and bite his buttocks.
 Finn and Jake, working together, use the dream warriors techniques and are victorious.